AnshDesai/AnshDesai/README.md

 - 🔭 I’m currently working on **ProCollab(tool for geeks to collaborate on projects)**

-- 🌱 I’m currently learning **d3.js, AWS Services and Apache Spark.**
+- 🌱 I’m currently learning **Computer Security and Operating Systems**

-- 🤝 I’m looking for summer internships 2022 **for software development, data analyst and data engineering roles.**
+- 🤝 I’m looking for full time roles starting summer 2023 **for software development, data analyst and data engineering roles.**

 - 👨‍💻 All of my projects are available at [https://anshdesai.github.io/](https://anshdesai.github.io/)